lorenzodee/jBlubble/jblubble-jdbc/README.md

 - content type
 - content (the BLOB)
 - size (length of BLOB in bytes)
+- date created (timestamp)

-A sample <abbr title="Data Definition Language">DDL</abbr> file to create the `lobs` table is available at [jblubble/jblubble-jdbc/src/main/resources/jblubble/impl](jblubble-jdbc/src/main/resources/jblubble/impl).
+A sample <abbr title="Data Definition Language">DDL</abbr> file to create the `lobs` table is available at [src/main/resources/jblubble/impl](src/main/resources/jblubble/impl).
 The DDL is only tested for HSQL in-memory database.
 Ports of the DDL to other databases are welcome.